Michael Kazin: Early life

 Kazin was born in New York City in 1948 and was raised in Englewood, New Jersey.
 He is the son of literary critic Alfred Kazin, and step-son of structural engineer Mario Salvadori.

 He graduated from Dwight-Englewood School in 1966 and received the school's Distinguished Alumni Award in 2006.
 He received a B.A. in Social Studies from Harvard, an M.A. in History from Portland State University, and a Ph.D. in History from Stanford.
 As a Harvard student he was a leader in Students for a Democratic Society.
+In 1969 he briefly was a member of the Weather Underground and then joined the first contingent of the Venceremos Brigade to Cuba.

 Career

 Kazin's main research interests are American social movements and politics of the 19th and 20th centuries.
 He has authored books on labor history (Barons of Labor); populism (The Populist Persuasion) and a biography of William Jennings Bryan, (A Godly Hero).
 He is also co-author (with Maurice Isserman) of America Divided, now in its sixth edition; American Dreamers and War Against War: The American Fight for Peace, 1914-1918.
 Barons of Labor was awarded the Herbert Gutman Prize in 1988, and War Against War won the award for the best book in peace history published in 2017 and 2018 from the Peace History Society.

 Kazin has written numerous reviews and articles for such periodicals as The New York Times, The Washington Post, The New York Review of Books, The New Republic, and The Nation.

 He has won fellowships from the Guggenheim Foundation, the Institute for Advanced Study, and the National Endowment for the Humanities, among others.
 Kazin has been a Fulbright scholar in the Netherlands and Japan.
 He has twice been a member of the Pulitzer Prize jury for biography and autobiography.
 In 2020, he was elected to the American Academy of Arts and Sciences.

 Kazin is a member of the Democratic Socialists of America.
 In an article for the Fall 2019 issue of Dissent magazine, Kazin argues that strategic collaboration between liberals and leftists is essential for the realization of a progressive political program.
 He wrote that "no Democrat will win the presidency in 2020 unless she or he can mobilize a broad coalition in which socialists would still be a distinct minority.
 In the United States, a strategic alliance between liberals and leftists is the only way durable changes have ever been won ...
 Abolitionists who joined the Republican Party drove Radical Reconstruction; union activists with socialist convictions helped make the Democrats a semblance of a labor party in big industrial states; the black freedom movement worked with white liberals to pass the Civil Rights and Voting Rights Acts.
 Such coalitions were short-lived and frustrated radicals who wanted more far-reaching results.
 But when liberals and leftists remained at odds, as during the final decades of the past century, they made it easier for the right to triumph."